 There are a variety of actions municipalities can take to become more green and sustainable to earn certification with Sustainable Jersey.
 As indicated, priority actions must be completed, and can be chosen from the following actions:

 All actions taken by municipalities to score points toward certification must be accompanied by documentary evidence and will be reviewed by the project partners.
 Only efforts that meet the standards described in the actions will be accepted and counted toward certification.
-To further fulfill the requirements of completing actions in either a minimum of 6 or 8 categories (depending on the level of certification), municipalities can choose from over 125 actions.
+To further fulfill the requirements of completing actions in either a minimum of 6 or 8 categories (depending on the level of certification), municipalities can choose from 140 actions.
 These actions include ordinances, programs, policies and procedures, and facility improvements.
 To assist municipalities in their efforts toward certification, each action has detailed resources and step by step “how to” directions for completing the action.

 Once your municipality is certified, the certification is good for 3 program years, at which time your municipality will need to recertify.
 However, a municipality may recertify at any point prior to this third year.
 Furthermore, a certified municipality is able to recertify at either level and does not need to advance to, or retain Silver certification.